 Victim of Financial Fraud?
 Call Now

-On June 21, 2022, investors alleged that Peter Po recommended GWG bonds from 2018 to 2021.
-The investor is seeking $399,000.
+In a dispute filed on June 21, 2022, investors alleged that Peter Po made unsuitable recommendations of GWG bonds from 2018-2021.
+The investor received $150,000.

-On June 3, 2022, Peter Po was involved in yet another GWG L bond dispute.
-The investor is seeking $878,955.
+On June 3, 2022, investors named Peter Po in yet another GWG L bond dispute, involving allegations of breach of contract, failure to supervise, and suitability.
+The dispute was settled for $235,000.

 FINRA Rule 2111 requires brokers to recommend securities that adequately suit an investor’s financial goals.
 Brokers must consider the information in an investor’s profile, such as their risk tolerance, age, and tax status when making recommendations.